 - Live weekly lessons will include: What to do with your sketchbook, pencil drawing skills, portraiture (how to draw faces), turning ideas into artwork, 3D sculpture & design, acrylic / watercolour painting techniques, and other techniques and mediums by student request where time permits.

-- Two hour live open studio time, once a week, for students to work on their individual projects.
+- Two hour live online "open studio" time, once a week, for students to work on their individual projects.
 This time is hosted by the instructor, who is available throughout the session to provide individual guidance and answer questions.

-- Instructor availability to students by email for the duration of the course for additional feedback on art work, projects, techniques as needed.
+- The instructor is available to students by email for the duration of the course for additional feedback on art work, projects, techniques as needed.
+Students are encouraged to email photos of their art work for feedback and guidance.

 About the Instructor